It is virtually impossible to talk about beekeeping these days without mentioning the flow hive.

 Nevertheless, many commercial beekeepers use plastic foundations, and we consume that honey every day.

 The honey is still safe but not as natural as, say, honey taken from a top bar hive.

 Another issue with plastic is that most bees don’t like it.

 You may need to coax your bees to begin storing nectar in the super by smearing some wax on the plastic comb.

-Some bees get to work straight away and some take longer to adjust to the presence of artificial comb.
+Some bees get to work straight away, and some take longer to adjust to the presence of artificial comb.

-One thing I will give the creators credit for is that they have foundationless frames in the brood box and provide some wooden guiding strips in the frames so that the bees know where to construct the comb instead of using foundation.
+One thing I will give the creators credit for is that they have foundationless frames in the brood box and provide some wooden guiding strips in the frames so that the bees know where to construct the comb instead of using a foundation.

 Unfortunately, there isn’t a clear way to change the material used for making the flow combs because natural wax is too brittle and would break during a harvest.
 They continue to search for alternatives to this day.

 A bee-haver is a term beekeepers frown upon.
 It is reserved for those who have a ‘live and let live’ attitude toward keeping bees.